flyinglife001/jmlp/README.md

 P.S. if you want to run on 20 newsgroup. please download: the dataset from:  http://qwone.com/~jason/20Newsgroups/20news-bydate.tar.gz and place them in the location as the following form:
-.\20news-bydate\20news-bydate-test\alt.atheism
+.\20news-bydate\20news-bydate-test\alt.atheism <br />

+or run Chinese text corpus, you can visit [Corpus on People's Daily](http://www.icl.pku.edu.cn/icl_res/) for Chinese text categorization.

 You also can run .bat in the form of command line on the window platform, or change .bat into .sh and run it on linux platform.
+But please attention to the location of the dataset file.

 #Demo